Combine the benefits of working at home and at the office

 Better work-life balance

-Working from home can have positive and negative effects on your work-life balance.
+Working from home can also have a negative effect on your work-life balance.
 Employees with children or people who do not have a separate workplace at home, for example, might find it easier to concentrate in an office.
-On top of that, keeping work and their private life separate may be easier for them in the office.
+On top of that, keeping work and their private life separate may be easier for them when they work in the office.

 Create a sense of ‘home’ at the office

 If you want to encourage employees to come to the office more, make the office more attractive.
-Here are 4 promising modifications that emerged from a survey performed by Center For People (in Dutch):
+Here are 3 possible modifications:

 Create more concentration zones